puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

-Though we won't go into detail here, you should know that external data-sources like `facter` and `hiera` can give you a lot of flexibility in your classes even if with the include syntax.
+Though we won't go into detail here, you should know that external data-sources like `facter` and `hiera` can give you a lot of flexibility in your classes even with the include syntax.
 For now, you should be aware that though the `include` function uses defaults, there are ways to make those defaults very intelligent.